 High-quality support is one of the perks you get with 1Password — and it shows.
 While you won’t find a free version of the product, the paid plans come backed by strong customer service.
 Many Trustpilot reviews highlight just how responsive and helpful the support team is, which isn’t something you see every day in this industry.

 On top of that, 1Password has rolled out an AI-powered assistant (chatbot) that can provide quick, on-the-spot answers to common questions.
 It’s a handy addition that speeds up the process when you need help fast.
-That said, the one downside is the lack of live chat with a human agent, which some competitors do provide.

 Overall, between the AI assistant, detailed self-help resources, and responsive email support, 1Password’s customer service remains one of its strongest selling points.

-How secure and private is 1Password?
+How secure and private is 1Password?: A closer look

 1Password security